 - 3D printing can be used in most industries that require tangible objects / tools

-There are four ways that we can carry out 3D printing…
+There are three ways that we can carry out 3D printing…

 - SLA (Stereolithography) where we cure photopolymer liquids with a laser to make parts, a popular 3d printing method.